Wolverhampton City Council plans to cut 150 more jobs

 It has altered its budget to allocate £14m to improving the city centre and to reduce savings in youth and voluntary and community services.

-The move follows a consultation with more than 4,000 residents.'No impact'
+The move follows a consultation with more than 4,000 residents.

 The Labour-controlled council said 100 to 150 job losses were likely between 2012 and 2013.